Shash09090/Shash09090/README.md

-- 👋 Hi, I’m @Shash09090
+- 👋 Hi, I’m @Shash09090.
-- 👀 I’m interested in CSE
+- 👀 I’m interested in CSE.
-- 🌱 I’m currently learning Basic programming skills by Harvard CS50
+- 🌱 I’m currently learning Basic python.
 - 💞️ I’m looking to collaborate on pretty much anything, I dont know as long as I can learn and grow.
 - 📫 How to reach me:
 - Gmail: Shashwatupadhayaya@gmail.com